-Obeying God’s command to care for our orphans and vulnerable children.
+Obeying God’s command to care for our vulnerable children.

 God has uniquely called and equipped the local church to care for orphans and vulnerable children.
 In Dallas County, there are 475 children who are waiting for families and 2,864 children who are currently in foster care (Annual Report and Data Book.
 Texas Department of Family and Protective Services, 2014).
 There is much work to be done and every Christ follower has a part to play.
 Below you will find three ways, of varying degrees, to get involved in answering God’s call to care for our orphans and most vulnerable children.